VisualComposer/api-docs/docs/editor-api/addFilter.md

 `$weight` (int) Optional - Used to specify the order in which the functions associated with a particular filter are executed.

-Exemple can be inplemented in `functions.php` theme file or any plugin file.
+Example can be implemented in `functions.php` theme file or any plugin file.

 **Example:**
 ```php